Consolidation of Environmental Authorisations for the Sasol Mining (Pty) Ltd. Impumelelo Mine

 Availability of the Environmental Impact Assessment Report and the Environmental Management Programme Report for Public Comment

-The Draft EIAR and EMPR will be made available to the public for review for a period of thirty (30) days from 09 April 2021 to 11 May 2021.
+The Draft EIAR and EMPR was be made available to the public for review for a period of thirty (30) days from 09 April 2021 to 11 May 2021.

-Hard copies of the document have been made available at the Sasol Mining (Pty) Ltd. Impumelelo Mine security office, and the Val Hotel.
-An electronic copy of the document is be available below.
+Hard copies of the document were made available at the Sasol Mining (Pty) Ltd. Impumelelo Mine security office, and the Val Hotel.
+An electronic copy of the document was also available on this site.
 A register and comment sheet will accompany the documents at the public viewing stations.
 Please complete the register subsequent to reviewing the document.
 Alternatively e-mail or fax your comments to Clean Stream Environmental Consultants (Pty) Ltd. (details provided below).

 Comments on Water Uses